beromir/Beromir.ToggleEditor/README.md

         editorOptions:
           # One of 'grid', 'flex', 'flex-start', 'list' or 'color'.
 Default: 'grid'
           layout: "flex"

           # Set number of columns to render multiple rows.
 Works only with 'grid' and 'color'
           # This can also be an expression like {items} / 2
           # Gets surrounded by Math.floor
           # Available values {items} = number of values / {maximalRows} = value from maximalRows
           # The smaller value from columns and maximalColumns will be used
           columns: 2

           # Alternativly you can set the maximal number of columns.
 Defaults to 4.
 Works only with 'grid' and 'color'
           # This can also be an expression like {items} / 2
           # Gets surrounded by Math.floor
           # Available values {items} = number of values
           maximalColumns: 4

           # Allow empty value
           allowEmpty: true

+          # Enable multiple mode.
+If this is true, the type must be array
+          # If true, setting allowEmpty to false has no effect.
+The array can always be empty
+          multiple: false

           # Define the size of the icons: 'xs', 'sm', 'lg', '2x' or '3x'.
 Default: null
           iconSize: "lg"

           # Disable the whole editor
           disable: false

           # This option makes it possible hide the whole editor (incl. label) based on data source
           hidden: false

+          # Set the values
           values:
             left:
               # Show a label